BrC-Habeda/org-bouyed/README.md

 ---

-<p align="center"> 🤖 Few lines describing what your bot does.
+<p align="center"> 🤖 The bot makes sure that all the components that have been created meet specified criteria.
     <br>
 </p>